microsoft/AVDAccelerator/README.md

 #### Azure Active Directory VM Domain Join

-At this time there are no prerequistes that exist if this is a full AAD deployment.
+At this time there are no prerequisites that exist if this is a full AAD deployment.

 ### Management and Logon Rights to VMs